 HSFGR Breed Standard

 This is a living preservation document.
 HSFGR’s Breed Standard is designed to document and preserve the heritage landrace type of the Silky Fainting Goat.
 It prioritizes structural soundness, functional type, and documented lineage over trends.
 Updates are made carefully and transparently as the registry matures.
-The Heritage Silky Fainting Goat is a structurally correct, long-haired goat exhibiting the myotonic traits and fainting response to varying degrees.
+The Silky Fainting Goat is a long-haired, structurally correct, goat exhibiting the myotonic traits and fainting response to varying degrees.
 The breed blends elegance with soundness and must always prioritize health, temperament, and heritage traits.

 ESSENTIAL BREED TRAITS